varjocom/UnrealExamples/README.md

 ## VarjoSample

-Using Varjo Gaze API, device buttons and Vive controllers with Unreal Engine 4.20 and VarjoHMD.
+Using Varjo Eye Tracking API, device buttons and Vive controllers with Unreal Engine 4.21 and VarjoHMD.
 Follow the next steps to get example scene and features running with Varjo HMD.

 ###### Prerequisites:

--   Varjo environment installed and Varjo Unreal Engine 4.20 compiled from separate repository.
+-   Varjo environment installed and Varjo Unreal Engine 4.21 compiled from separate repository.

 ###### Install Steam